 - Ensured that Statkraft's risk management and internal control are carried out, documented, monitored and followed up in a prudent manner

 Corporate Audit shall also contribute to ongoing quality improvement in internal management and control systems.
-The Group auditor fills the role of secretary for the Board's Audit Committee.
-The Audit Committee and the Group auditor hold minimum one meeting per year without anyone from the Group's administration attending.
+Corporate Audit fills the role of secretary for the Board's Audit Committee.
+The Audit Committee and the Corporate Audit hold minimum one meeting per year without anyone from the Group's administration attending.

-The head of the Group audit acts as notification body for unethical or illegal matters.
+The head of the Corporate Audit acts as notification body for unethical or illegal matters.

 Internal audits are conducted according to an annual rolling plan and follow-up audits.
 The audit work will be carried out in accordance with the International Standards for Internal Auditing (IIA).
 The annual corporate audit report is submitted to the Board, which also approves the audit plan for the coming year.
 Corporate Audit also presents a semi-annual report to the Audit Committee.
 Implementation of the recommendations from Corporate Audit is regularly followed up.